Kent27/docs-emobiq/document/client/gitbook/2-5-actions-and-visual-logic/action-reference/react-native/App/getComponentProperty/getComponentProperty.md

 ![](./getComponentProperty-step-1.png)

-2. We want to get the 'name' attribute of "InputBox" and display it in the browser console with the help of the `console` helper function.
+2. We want to get the 'name' attribute of "InputBox" and display it in the browser console with the help of the `Log.write` helper function.
 3. Drag `getComponentProperty` into the event flow, and specify the name of the component, which in this case is "InputBox".

 ![](./getComponentProperty-step-2.png)